KarenAF/TIL/Editors/atom.md

 And voila.

 After it's done installing, it will automatically show up in the list of Packages you currently you have installed.
 See Packages > Markdown-Pdf in the top menu bar.
 From there, you can click "convert," which converts whatever markdown page you have open and focused on in the Markdown preview.
-(Make sure you have Markdown preview on.)
-(Packages > Markdown Preview > "Toggle Preview: ctrl + shift + M")
+(To turn on markdown preview, go to Packages > Markdown Preview > "Toggle Preview: ctrl + shift + M")
+Make sure your cursor is focused/clicked on the markdown page, not the markdown preview pane, otherwise the pdf that's created will be a blank page.